-Out of town, you can find a family day out with a difference at Aerial Extreme, an urban high ropes adventure course at the Trafford Centre.
+If sport isn’t your thing, how about a trip to intu Trafford Centre?
 After a spot of shopping it’s possible to see a movie at the Trafford Centre or visit leisure attractions such as Laser Quest, Namco Funscape complete with bowling alley, Legoland and Paradise Island Adventure Golf and Sea Life.
 Also at Trafford is the Chill Factore, where you’ll find all the fun of skiing and snowboarding in this indoor ski slope.
 Off piste you can shop or get refreshments at the attraction’s very own Alpine Village.

 Salford Quays is accessible by Metrolink thanks to the relocation of the BBC at MediaCityUK and it’s here you’ll be able to visit the Lowry Theatre and Arts Centre to check out the latest exhibition or maybe see a show.
 Or visit the stunning Daniel Liebeskind-designed Imperial War Museum North.
 Of course, star-spotting at MediaCityUK is de rigueur and you can take a studio tour and have go at being a newsreader on CBBC.